On the computation of the dyadic Green's functions of Maxwell's equations in layered media: Abstract

 \section{Abstract}

-In this paper, two formulations for the computation of the dyadic Green's functions of Maxwell's equations in layered media are presented in details.
-The first formulation derived using TE/TM decomposition is well-known and intensively used in engineering community while the second formulation derived using vector potential and a matrix basis is recently used in establishing a fast multipole method.
-We significantly simplify the derivation of second formulation and show that it is equivalent to the first one while the derivation is more straightforward as the interface conditions are directly decoupled using the vector potential.
-The matrix basis is designed to split out all non-symmetric factors in the density functions which facilitates the derivation of far-field approximations for the dyadic Green's functions.
-Moreover, it can be applied to the computation of the dyadic Green's functions of elastic wave equation in layered media.
+In this paper, two formulations for the dyadic Green's functions (DGFs) of Maxwell's equations in layered media are revisited and compared.
+The first formulation, derived using the TE/TM decomposition \cite{TETM2002}, is well established and has been widely used in the engineering community.
+The second formulation, based on potential functions and a matrix basis, has recently been employed in the development of a fast multipole method for electromagnetic problems in layered media.
+Given the complexity of these formulations, a detailed comparison is necessary to validate the new formulations and its methodology.
+We significantly simplify the derivation of the second formulation and demonstrate that it is exactly the same as the first.
+Nevertheless, the derivation is more straightforward due to the usage of the vector potential.
+The matrix basis unveils the algebraic nature of the TE/TM decomposition.
+This mathematical understanding paves the way for the investigation of other vector wave equations (e.g., elastic wave equation) in layered media.

 Keywords: Maxwell's equations, layered media, dyadic Green's function, TE/TM decomposition, matrix basis